nicholasferguson/Portable_SIMD/Readme.md

 	+ switch to a particular SIMD wrapper, with minimal re-coding.
 	+ and use 3rd Party SIMD wrapper libraries.

+#Tested Windows build instructions

+	+ To run test of an application using VC SIMD wrapper library
+	+ 	build backend_t with Preprocessor Macro: VECCORE_ENABLE_VC
+	+   Add as a compiler macro:  __AVX__
+	+ 	All tests were OK.
+	+ To run test of an application using UMESIMD SIMD wrapper library
+	+ 	build backend_t with Preprocessor Macro: VECCORE_ENABLE_UMESIMD
+	+   Add as a compiler macro:  __AVX__
+	+ 	All tests were OK.

 #Library folder's structure

 * `backend_t\VecCore\Backend` - This has logic to handle various SIMD libraries